Are you or a loved one participating in Dry January?

 Is Dry January an effective and safe way to start your recovery journey?
 Or could it be harmful?

 This really depends on the substance you are abstaining from.
 For example, abruptly quitting alcohol or benzodiazepines could be life-threatening, so attending a medical detox first is the recommended course of action.
-Withdrawals from other substances may also be incredibly uncomfortable, and many people find that without the help of a detox program, they lose their motivation to stay sober.
+Withdrawals from other substances may also be incredibly uncomfortable.
+Many people find that without the help of a detox program, they lose their motivation to stay sober.

 It’s also important to keep in mind that quitting drinking and/or drug use won’t solve your substance abuse problem alone.
-It’s the first step and, with a clearer mind, will enable you to start determining the root cause of your addiction, and whether you need long-term professional help.
+It’s the first step and, with a clearer mind, will enable you to start determining the root cause of your addiction.
+It will also help you determine whether you need long-term professional help.

 If I, or a loved one, “fail” Dry January, does that mean I have a drinking problem?